pawelmuller/pq-toolkit/docs/docs/getting-started/api-client-walkthrough.md

     When setting up an experiment:

     ```{ .py .copy }
-    from api_client.dataclasses import PqExperiment, PqTestAB, PqTestMUSHRA  # and other
+    from pqtoolkit.dataclasses import PqExperiment, PqTestAB, PqTestMUSHRA  # and other

     experiment_setup = PqExperiment(